pubnub/chat-engine/guide/concepts/events/namespaces.md

 ### $ - System Events

 System events always begin with a ```$```.
-For example, {@link ChatEngine#event:$"."ready} and {@link Chat#event:$"."online"."join} are examples of events emitted by ChatEninge.
+For example, {@link ChatEngine#event:$"."ready $.ready} and {@link Chat#event:$"."online"."join $.online.join} are examples of events emitted by ChatEninge.
 They are system events that are automatically emitted when specific things happen.
 System events are documented in the reference.

 ### $plugin - PLugin Events